 - Perform an act based on Star Wars but written in Shakespearian language and technique!

-Best Shakespeare Books For Children
+Shakespeare For Children

 Whether you follow the above course or make your own unit study you need to at the very least purchase these two books:

-This is such a wonderful book to read together with your children.
+How to Teach Your Children Shakespeare – This is such a wonderful book to read together with your children.
 It is not a dry boring book, but really engaging and helps you and your child memorize and understand Shakespeare in a really easy and fun way.

-Freddie was so pleased when he saw the Star Wars book, he is totally obsessed with all things Star Wars at the minute.
+William Shakespeare’s Star Wars – Freddie was so pleased when he saw the Star Wars book, he is totally obsessed with all things Star Wars at the minute.
 So to introduce Shakespeare in a subject that he already loves is just fantastic.
 Below are all the Shakespeare books we have, but I imagine this will continue to grow.
 The Displate on the wall was a gift he purchased himself with Christmas money.

 But there are loads of other Shakespeare kids books we recommend;